Shock site: History

 There have been several shock galleries that have launched and shut down.
 Rotten.com hosted murder videos and images of deceased people, and brandished the motto "Pure Evil Since 1996".
 During their operation, the owners of Rotten.com launched several new sites, one of which was Shockumentary.com in 2006.
 Shockumentary.com was created to sell mondo films like Traces of Death (1993).
 Ogrish.com, which was established in 2000, hosted "mutilated corpses, car accidents, burn victims, congenital malformations and other grotesqueries".
 Ogrish.com's reputation rested on its publication of gore media from terrorists and war.
-In 2006, Ogrish.com was rebranded as Liveleak.com.
+In 2006, Ogrish.com was rebranded as Liveleak.
 Bestgore.com, established in 2008 by Mark Marek, was notorious for its extremely graphic content, such as photos and videos of murders, suicides and violent accidents with an estimated 15–20 million monthly visits during its operation.
 Marek pleaded guilty and was given a six-month conditional sentence for his role in a case where he was accused of corrupting public morals in Alberta, Canada.
 Some shock galleries, however, established more specific niches.
 In the early 2000s, the site Necrobabes hosted images of women pretending to be dead, while the sites Cannibal Café and Gourmet tailored themselves to would-be cannibals.
 The latter sites gained attention in 2003 when Armin Meiwes, an aspiring cannibal, used the sites to connect with Jürgen Brandes, a man who desired to be eaten.
-Additionally, Graham Coutts visited Necrobabes, Rapepassion, Violentpleasure, and Hangingbitches frequently before strangling teacher Jane Longhurst.
+Additionally, Graham Coutts visited the aformentioned Necrobabes, alongside Rapepassion, Violentpleasure, and Hangingbitches frequently before strangling teacher Jane Longhurst.